BrittneyOleniacz/Video_Game_Purchasing/README.md

 # Video Game Purchasing

 ## Background

-Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+Like many others in its genre, this game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
+Generate a report that breaks down the game's purchasing data into meaningful insights.

 ## Methods
 1. Find total Number of Players